-The rote method for instructing new information in a non-humanities academic setting is to present a carefully curated set of isolated examples that clearly display the concept.
+The rote method for instructing new information in an academic setting is to present a carefully curated set of isolated examples that clearly display the concept.
 After sufficient exposure, a pattern emerges and gets identified with the concept itself.

 You build a theoretical schema that necessitates the existence of an idea a la Aristotle et al.

 The first two of these methods can be INCREDIBLY inefficient without careful design, hence the problem.
 The third can be and more often than not is INCREDIBLY misleading.
 Unlike an academic subject, Melee does not have a guiding scholastic tradition.
-Its closest relatives (probably fgc articles, sports psychology, and game theory) are all tangental and badly organized.
-I am not about to carefully curate examples of good spacing or good timing mixups etc without a paycheck.
+Its closest relatives (probably fgc articles, sports psychology, and game theory) are all tangential or badly organized.
 Smash is a bit of a wild west and ALL of our resources are suboptimal, but this is neat because it means that you can optimize things on your own with effort and good attention and see immediate and dramatic feedback.

-Resources (In particular The Mental Game of Poker, The Art of Learning, and some cognitive science in education summaries)
+Resources (In particular The Mental Game of Poker, The Art of Learning, and some cognitive science in education summaries/further research on)

 see also: Practice